Cardiff University will consider students with good grades in the GCE A-level examinations, STPM or the International Baccalaureate.

 If you are unsure of your qualifications or entry requirements please contact the International Office.

-Ms Clara Ho from the International Office will be travelling to Malaysia in October 2014 and would like to meet with anyone interested in studying at Cardiff University.
+Ms Katie Jones from the International Office along with Mr Glyn James & Ms Elizabeth George from the College of Arts, Humanities and Social Sciences will be travelling to Malaysia in March 2015 and would like to meet with anyone interested in studying at Cardiff University.

 Course Title: LLB, Law